A university open to all: Policy for Welcoming Refugees Students

 Applying

-• Be highly motivated by the certificate program and the study of social sciences and humanities;
+• Be interested in and motivated by studies in the social sciences and humanities;

 • Have refugee status in France;

-• Have at least a B1 level in French (an FLE certificate can be sent by e-mail);
+• Have at least a B1 level in French;

-This program is not intended to prepare students for admission to Sciences Po.
+This program is not intended to prepare students for admission to Bachelor or Masters programs at Sciences Po.

 Selected students will be eligible for a CROUS scholarship and will receive additional scholarships from Sciences Po according to their individual situation.
 Tuition is free.